nodejs/node-addon-api/doc/value.md

 bool IsFunction() const;
 ```

-Returns a `bool` indicating if this Value is a JavaScript function.
+Returns a `bool` indicating if this `Napi::Value` is a JavaScript function.

 ### IsBuffer